CRR

 Bergson: Duration and Memory

 Henri Bergson distinguished lived duration (durée) from spatialized clock-time.
 For Bergson, the past is not gone but preserved whole in the present; memory is not retrieval from storage but the continuous presence of history in current experience.
 The regeneration integral embodies this directly: exp(C/Ω) ensures that high-coherence moments from the entire past remain actively present in reconstruction.
 Low Ω creates what Bergson might recognise as habit (only recent, most coherent patterns accessible).
 High Ω enables what he called creative evolution (the whole of memory available for genuine novelty).
-CRR provides the mathematical operator for Bergsonian duration.
+CRR offers a candidate mathematical operator for Bergsonian duration.

-The Central Claim
+The Central Proposal